 As Director of International Partnerships, Vikram currently serves as a subject matter expert and thought leader to the international community on topics ranging from climate finance access, capacity building, scaled ambition, and climate adaptation and mitigation.
 He is currently charged with designing and executing partnerships, strategies, communications, and campaigns to influence the international community, including large funding organizations and windows.
 Vikram also participates in panels, discussions, and meetings designed to highlight the climate needs of the Global South and helps to represent RMI at global events such as the U.N.-sponsored Conference of the Parties (COP).

 Vikram comes to RMI from the United Nations, where he held key policy positions, including the establishment of the organization’s first Enterprise Risk Management framework.
-In other capacities he was also charged with developing strategic funding strategies to facilitate the organization’s mobilization of $5 billion per year in combined resources in support of poverty reduction, resilience building, and income inequality issues, in coordination with key constituencies including senior political figures (head of state and cabinet level), multilateral institutions, and IFIs, such as the European Commission, civil society, and private-sector partners.
-Most recently, Vikram also served as Senior Adviser to the CFO of the United Nations Development Programme exploring, among other things, innovative financing models for the UN development system.
+In other capacities he was also charged with developing strategic funding strategies to facilitate the organization’s mobilization of $5 billion per year in combined resources in support of poverty reduction, resilience building, and income inequality issues.
+To that end he coordinated with key constituencies including senior political figures (at the head of state and cabinet level), multilateral institutions and international financial institutions such as the European Commission, civil society, and private-sector partners.
+Most recently, Vikram also served as Senior Adviser to the CFO of the United Nations Development Programme exploring, among other things, innovative financing models for the U.N. development system.

 B.S., Finance & Economics, The George Washington University